isomerpages/moe-yuanchingsec/_admissions/Direct School Admission (DSA)/YCSS DSA: Community Youth Leadership.md

 Tier 3 programme as they continue their journey through the CYL programme at YCSS.</p>
 <p></p>
-<p>You will receive notification from the school by 11 July 2025, if your
+<p>You will receive notification from the school by 10 July 2026, if your
 child has been shortlisted to undergo Direct School Admission (DSA) selection.
-All applicants will receive their application outcomes between 25 Aug and 4 Sep 2025.</p>
+All applicants will receive their application outcomes between 17 Aug and 28 Aug 2026.</p>
 <p>
 <br>
 </p>